Altinn/altinn-studio-docs/content/notifications/reference/api/endpoints/get-email-notifications/_index.en.md

 GET /order/{id}/notifications/email

-{id} represents the ID of the notification order to retrieve notifications for.
+The {id} represents the unique identifier of the notification order for which notifications are to be retrieved.

 ## Authentication

 This API requires authentication and the request must also include one of the following:

 - Maskinporten scope __altinn:serviceowner/notifications.create__ (for external system callers)
 - Platform Access Token (for Altinn Apps and internal Altinn systems)

 See [Authentication and Authorization](../../../api/#authentication--authorization) for more information.